The following professionals lent their expertise to this article:

 Advantages:

-• Reduced or no student loan debt Using a tuition payment plan to cover costs remaining after scholarships and grants, students and their families can avoid or lessen their student loan debt.
-This also means they avoid the high-interest rates associated with student loans.
+• Reduced or no student loan debt Cover costs remaining after scholarships and grants.
+Avoid the high-interest rates associated with student loans.

-• Fees for tuition plans are typically much lower than interest on student loans Many tuition payment plans do not charge interest since you pay the debt when it’s due.
-Student loan rates, conversely, are 3.7%-6.3% depending on the type of federal loan taken out.
+• Fees for tuition plans are typically much lower than interest on student loans Many don’t charge interest since you pay the debt when it’s due.
+Conversely, student loan rates can be 3.7%-6.3% depending on the type.

-• Automatic payments (ACH) are available Tuition payment plans do have late fees if you miss a payment, but they also provide automatic payment scheduling to help avoid late or missed payments.
-If you are confident you’ll have the money in your account each month, this is a great option.
+• Automatic payments (ACH) are available Automatic payment scheduling is an option to help you avoid late or missed payments.
+Great if you’re confident you’ll have the money in your account each month.

 Disadvantages:

-• There may be service fees for using a credit or debit card If you use a credit or debit card to make monthly payments rather than writing a check or paying with cash, schools or tuition payment plan management companies may charge a processing fee.
+• There may be service fees for using a credit or debit card May lead to processing fees on credit or debit card payments.
+You might can avoid this fee by writing a check or paying with cash, if optional.

-• Changing financial circumstances may make payments unrealistic Financial circumstances can change quickly, creating a situation where a $1,000 monthly payment that once felt doable becomes unrealistic.
-If this happens, you may have to take out a student loan to cover costs.
+• Changing financial circumstances may make payments unrealistic Financial circumstances can change quickly making it hard to make payments.
+You may end up forced to take out a student loan to continue school.

 1. Take our quiz